 - Connected animations provide graceful scene transitions that improve usability by maintaining context and providing continuity.

-We've also updated our design guidelines (which you're current reading) so they're based on Fluent Design principles.
+We've also updated our design guidelines (which you're currently reading) so they're based on Fluent Design principles.

 The anatomy of a typical UWP app